Ritual Vitamins Review - Are There Major Health Benefits or Hype?

 There’s a lot of confusion these days about whether there are benefits to taking a multivitamin.

-We’ll recap those findings here.
 According to the 2007–2010 National Health and Nutrition Examination Survey (NHANES), just under half of Americans take a daily dietary supplement, and a third of those use a multivitamin.
 However, for the majority of us, these products are unnecessary.

 Part of the reason is that most of us aren’t deficient in the first place, as the bulk of processed foods have been enriched with many of the compounds we need.
 This means that even those who don’t follow a healthy, whole foods diet aren’t likely to have a high risk of dangerous nutrient deficiencies.

-Saying that, many experts agree that multivitamins have their place.
+Many experts agree that multivitamins have their place.
 Jason Reed, the founder of Best RX for Savings, told us that otherwise healthy women probably don’t need a multivitamin but that persistent digestive problems have led many women to be deficient in Vitamin D, B12, and calcium because they can’t fully ingest them from their food.
 In these cases, a multivitamin might offer another chance to absorb these compounds.